bluegenes/bluegenes.github.io/_posts/2020-04-22-mkdocs-github-actions.md

 Commit, push, and watch the magic happen.
 Commit a change to your documentation to double check that your site builds properly.

 And...
 Done!
 Wow, I really thought there would be more to this - happy to report that something that went _faster_ than expected.

+For reference, the `mkdocs.yml` file for the documentation website that is being deployed via this action can be found [here](https://github.com/dib-lab/dammit/blob/master/mkdocs.yml); the site builds to `http://dib-lab.github.io/dammit`.